 I was very curious to see how DIA film curator Elliot Wilhelm would introduce this movie as part of the DFT 101 series that has run since March 20.
 The other films in the series—The Last Laugh, 8 1/2, and The Baker’s Wife—have all had humorous, upbeat endings that have left smiles on the faces of audience members.
 I also wondered how the crowd would react, in this era of moviegoing that includes films about vampires, witches, and strange magic.

-Elliott first talked about how Day of Wrath was “one of the great films on the subject” of witch-hunts, and compared it to the Arthur Miller play The Crucible.
+Elliot first talked about how Day of Wrath was “one of the great films on the subject” of witch-hunts, and compared it to the Arthur Miller play The Crucible.
 He then talked about the filming technique of director Carl Theodor Dreyer.
 “The art of cinema, in his mind, depended on the human face.”

-Elliott pointed out that Dreyer focused on the eyes of his characters to show not only the surface of a person’s actions, but also their intent.
+Elliot pointed out that Dreyer focused on the eyes of his characters to show not only the surface of a person’s actions, but also their intent.
 Dreyer also used as little dialogue as possible, and in Day of Wrath, did not allow actors and actresses to wear makeup.

-Elliott also noted that Day of Wrath was filmed in Denmark after Germany invaded that country during World War II.
+Elliot also noted that Day of Wrath was filmed in Denmark after Germany invaded that country during World War II.
 “This was a great subject for a country under occupation.”

 Leslie Halliwell’s observation about the pictorial power of Day of Wrath was well-founded.
 The photography was remarkable, with its somber, shadowed detail.
 The faces were carefully lit to draw our attention to the different personal reactions to events.
 The most Rembrandt-like images occurred when the camera panned across the line of well-dressed men who would be passing judgment on the woman accused of being a witch.